 The software tool has been developed as a web-based application incorporating the described models.
 The user must follow five simple steps to obtain results:

-Step 1: Facility information (name, location, ambient temperature, and wind velocity).
+Step 1: Enter the facility information (name, location, ambient temperature, and wind velocity).

-Step 3: Still overhead information (pressure, temperature, mass flow rate, composition).
+Step 3: Input still overhead information (pressure, temperature, mass flow rate, composition), from 3rd party simulator.

 An online application has been developed and validated to model benzene emissions reductions in condensation tanks.
 The model incorporates detailed thermodynamic, heat transfer, and physical property calculations.
-Future work includes incorporating an ambient air model and solar radiation.
-This tool will likely be made available to industry to assist in efforts to continue reducing emissions of benzene from natural gas dehydration plants.
+Future work includes incorporating ambient data for BC and SK; also we are currently working with the AER to gain acceptance of this Application.
+It has been made available to industry through PTAC to assist in efforts to continue reducing emissions of benzene from natural gas dehydration plants.
+Please visit http://condenser.ptac.org for more information, and to use the application.

 Do you have questions or comments regarding this article?
 Click here to contact us.